-Tzatziki is an appetizer, called «orektiko» in Greek, made from Greek whole fat strained yoghurt, cucumber, garlic, salt and extra virgin olive oil, usually served with pitta bread and served as a mezes.
-In Cyprus, mint is added and it is called talatouri.
+Tzatziki (pronounced dzahˈDZIH-kee), is an appetizer, made from Greek whole fat strained yoghurt, cucumber, garlic, salt, vinegar and extra virgin olive oil, usually accompanying meat dishes.

 However, using a low fat Greek yoghurt with 2% fat makes it equally delicious and you can save on some calories.

 Leave it for 4 – 5 hours, or preferably overnight in order to drain.

-- 1 tablespoon extra virgin olive oil
+- 1 tbsp extra virgin olive oil

 - 1 (or more) pounded cloves of garlic*

-- ½ teaspoon salt
+- ½ tsp salt

-- Peel and grate the cucumber using a box grater.
-Place in a colander, sprinkle some salt on top and let it drain.
-Then squeeze it to remove excess liquid.
+- Place it in a colander, sprinkle some salt on top and let it drain.

 - Cover with cling film and refrigerate at least 30 minutes before serving, always keeping it covered to avoid smell in the refrigerator